A theory of locally impenetrable elastic tubes: Introduction

 \section{Introduction}

-A fundamental assumption in continuum modeling of material bodies is that matter cannot penetrate itself \cite{antmanbook}.
-In other words, no two distinct material points on a body may occupy a common point in the ambient space.
-While impenetrability is a global restriction on deformation of material bodies, it is locally implied by the inequality
+A fundamental assumption in continuum modeling of material bodies is that matter cannot penetrate itself \cite{antman:nonlinear}.
+In other words, no two distinct material points on a body may occupy a common point in ambient space.
+While impenetrability is a global restriction on the deformation of material bodies, it is locally implied by the inequality

 where $\bF$ is the associated deformation gradient.
-This condition is necessary and sufficient to ensure that no two distinct, and infinitesimally close, material points overlap upon deformation.
-Although all physically admissible solutions must satisfy \eqref{eq:det_F}, it is typically not actively enforced in continuum theories.
-It only serves as a criteria to discard physically inadmissible solutions.
+This condition is necessary and sufficient to ensure that no two distinct, infinitesimally close material points overlap upon deformation.
+We refer to this restriction on deformation as \emph{local impenetrability}, which is distinct from the constraint of global impenetrability that prevents material points separated by a finite distance on the material manifold from overlapping.
+Although all physically admissible solutions must satisfy \eqref{eq:det_F}, it is typically not actively enforced in continuum theories; instead, it usually serves merely as a criterion to discard physically inadmissible configurations.

-Our objective in this article is to construct a reduced order theory of slender elastic tubes of uniform circular cross-section, where the constraint of local impenetrability is actively enforced.
-We will refer to such a tube as a \emph{locally impenetrable elastic tube}.
+Our objective in this article is to construct a reduced-order theory of slender elastic tubes of uniform circular cross-section, where the constraint of local impenetrability is actively enforced.
+We will refer to such a body as a \emph{locally impenetrable elastic tube}.

-Our theory is built upon the \emph{Kirchhoff rod theory} (KRT) \cite{antmanbook,oreillybook}, which is a widely used model for slender bodies.
+Our motivation for this work stems from a broad set of problems concerning slender bodies in which local impenetrability plays an important role \cite{grandgeorge2021,johanns2021,gonzalez2002}.
+The theory presented here is built upon the \emph{Kirchhoff rod theory} (KRT) \cite{antman:nonlinear,oreillybook}, which is a widely used model for slender bodies.
 KRT entails reducing a slender body to an inextensible material curve, called the base curve, endowed with an orthonormal frame of directors.
-The base curve may be interpreted as a curve connecting the centroids of the cross sections of the slender body.
-The director frame is connected to the base curve by the constraints of inextensibility and unshearability, and essentially tracks the rotations of the cross-sections of the rod across its length.
-The material surrounding the base curve manifests in the Kirchhoff rod theory through certain bending moduli that relate the internal moments to the bending strains in a linear fashion.
+The base curve may be interpreted as a curve connecting the centroids of the cross-sections of the slender body.
+The director frame is kinematically linked to the base curve by the constraints of inextensibility and unshearability, tracking the rotations of the cross-sections along the rod's length.
+The material surrounding the base curve manifests in KRT through specific bending moduli that linearly relate internal moments to bending strains.